View on GitHub

 • Candidate region information (coordinates, size, confidence).

-• The debug directory can be changed via the debug_dir option (within assign_to_copilot or phase3_merge sections).
+• The debug directory can be changed in settings: debug_dir option (within assign_to_copilot or phase3_merge sections).

 • OCR Detection (enabled by default): Uses pytesseract to detect button text.

-• Directly detects text like “Assign to Copilot” on the screen.
+• Detects text like “Assign to Copilot” directly on screen.

 • Required: tesseract-ocr installation (system-level).